vacu9708/Tools-etc/Javascript/readme.md

 |Update|Can be updated|Can be updated|Cannot be updated but updating by dereferencing is possible|

 # Closure
-Each function in JavaScript form closures.
+Each function in JavaScript forms closures.
 A **closure** is the combination of an inner function and the lexical environment within which the inner function is declared.<br>
 A **closure** allows an inner function to access the scope of the outer function.<br>
 ~~~javascript
 function parent_function() {